 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

-- Obtaining or receiving a pecuniary benefit for any person; or
+- obtain or receive a pecuniary benefit for any person; or

-- Causing a pecuniary detriment to any person;
+- cause a pecuniary detriment to another person

-(2) For subsection (1), a person “facilitates” match-fixing conduct or a match-fixing arrangement if the person agrees or offers to—
+A person “facilitates” match-fixing conduct or a match-fixing arrangement if they agree or offer to:

 What Is The Definition Of Match-Fixing Conduct?

-Under the Criminal Code, “match-fixing conduct”, in relation to a sporting event or the happening of a sporting contingency, means conduct that—
+Under the Act, “match-fixing conduct”, in relation to sport, means conduct that:

-- Affects, or if engaged in could reasonably be expected to affect, the outcome of the event or the happening of the contingency; and
+- affects, or if engaged in, could reasonably be expected to affect, the outcome of the sport situation; and

-- Is contrary to the standards of integrity that an ordinary person would reasonably expect of persons in a position to affect or influence the outcome of the event or the happening of the contingency.
+- is contrary to the standards of integrity that an ordinary person would reasonably expect of persons in a position to affect or influence the outcome of the sport situation.

 What is the Definition of Match-Fixing Arrangement?

-Under the Criminal Code, “match-fixing arrangement” , in relation to a sporting event or sporting contingency, means an agreement between 2 or more persons relating to any person engaging in match-fixing conduct in relation to the event or contingency for the purpose of—
+Under the Act, “match-fixing arrangement”, in relation to sport, means an agreement between 2 or more persons relating to any person engaging in match-fixing conduct to:

-- Obtaining a pecuniary benefit for any person; or
+- obtain a pecuniary benefit for any person; or

-- Causing a pecuniary detriment to any person.
+- cause a pecuniary detriment to any person.

 What Actions Might Constitute Facilitating Match-Fixing Conduct Or Match-Fixing Arrangement?